Lamtammy1515/Lamtammy1515.github.io/_posts/2020-12-09-rails_and_javascript_project_4.markdown

          //generate random foods
          const randomFoods = AppContainer.generateRandomFoods();

-        // instantiate a mealplan instance with the foods new MealPlan(randomFoods);
+        // instantiate a mealplan instance with the random foods new MealPlan(randomFoods);

         // make fetch request to delete foods from db (IT'S TRIGGERING IT)